 The Company has hospital cover policies that include a payback feature (payback policies).
-These are historical products that are no longer marketed or sold.
-Customers holding these payback policies, subject to certain conditions, are entitled to receive a refund of their premiums paid to the Company less any claims made against their policy.
+These products are no longer marketed or sold.
+Customers holding these payback policies, subject to certain conditions, are entitled to receive a refund of a proportion of premiums paid to the Company less any claims made against their policy.